 The Practice of Dental Hygiene

-A dental hygienist is a licensed, preventive oral health professional dental.
+A dental hygienist is a licensed, preventive oral health dental professional.
 As a dental hygienist, you will work with the dental team in the prevention and control of dental disease, as well as provide education, clinical and therapeutic services supporting total health through the promotion of oral health.

 A dental hygienist may work in such practice settings as: